 any) or all resolvable IPs (

-See Configuration Options (Reference) for a full description of each configuration option.
+See Configuring Heartbeat for a full description of each configuration option.

-If you are sending output to Elasticsearch, set the IP address and port where Heartbeat can find the Elasticsearch installation:
+If you’re running Elasticsearch on your own hardware, set the host and port where Heartbeat can find the Elasticsearch installation.
+For example: